neurodata/dos_and_donts/experiments/experiment_9/README.md

 # experiment_9
 This is a set of codes for test two-truths phenomenon using GraSPy.

 See also: GraSPy issue #149

+          Priebe, C. E., Park, Y., Vogelstein, J. T., Conroy, J. M., Lyzinski, V., Tang, M., ... & Bridgeford, E. (2019).
+On a two-truths phenomenon in spectral graph clustering.
+Proceedings of the National Academy of Sciences, 116(13), 5995-6000.

 exp9.py: test two-truths phenomenon in Pycharm.